gchers/p/README.md

 what it says before using it.

-_NOTE: this is still a beta version, use it if you want to test it, but keep your passwords also stored somewhere else, just in case..._
+_NOTE: this is still a beta version, use it if you want to test it, but keep your passwords also stored somewhere else._

 #Requirements
 *p* is a bash script.
 It can be potentially used on every system supporting